What Is Selection Sunday In March Madness?

 Qualifications for Selection

 There are safeguards in place to stop any potential conflict of interest during the selection process.
-Committee members have to leave the room while their own school is discussed.
-They can only provide input on other colleges from their conference when asked directly.
+For example, committee members have to leave the room while their own school is discussed, and they can only provide input on other colleges from their conference when asked directly.

 Brackets and Seeding